anuraagsarav/Medi-Scan/README.md

-🩺 Medi-Scan
-Medi-Scan is a full-stack web application that enables patients to securely upload, manage, and understand their medical records using AI.
+🩺 Medi-Scan is a full-stack web application that enables patients to securely upload, manage, and understand their medical records using AI.
 It offers Gemini-based medical document summarization, medication reminders, timeline and log visualizations, and BMI-based health insights—all in a user-friendly interface.

 ⚙️ Features